waynegakuo/nova-reel/README.md

 ### 🔑 API Keys and Deployment

-1. 🔐 Enable the "Secret Manager API" in the [Google Cloud Console](https://console.cloud.google.com/) for your Firebase project:
-   - Navigate to the dashboard of the Firebase Project you created
-   - Search for "Secret Manager API" in the search bar at the top of the page
-   - Select it and then enable it

-2. 🔑 Set up your API keys:
+1. 🔑 Set up your API keys:

    a.
 Create a `.env` file in the `functions` directory with your Gemini API key (for local development):
    ```